 G.O.
 Bond funding switch to capital budget: The Long Trail was included in the Governor’s proposed General Obligation bond, but the G.O.
-Bond may not happen, in part due to the influx of federal “American Rescue Plan” funds.
+Bond did not pass the legislature, in part due to the influx of federal “American Rescue Plan” funds.
 Alaska Trails has worked with legislators on switching the projects to the Capital Budget, tapping into ARP dollars.
 Thanks to Senators Bill Wielechowki's and Bert Stedman's amendment, the Senate included a modified set of Long Trail projects to the capital budget in May, 2021.

 Current Status Summary